Jawilkes232/Jawilkes232/README.md

 ecosystem.
 Motivated by innovative drive I seek to not only create, but improve systems and software alike <br />
 📫 How to reach me ... <br />
-JordanWilkes2327@gmail.com
-or follow my Twitter account ... <br />
+follow my Twitter account ... <br />
 <a href=https://twitter.com/jordanWCodes>@JordanWCodes</a>

 ### Projects